 - Four Is Death: Some of the earlier episodes use this idea on curses.
 It's also uses as a solution to a problem in Episode 18.

-- Friendly Ghost: Hanako-san, even though she is cute.
+- Friendly Ghost: Hanako is one.

 - Game Face: Played with some ghosts, particularly the girl who Leo meets in Episode 8 and Shinobu.